AgnostiqHQ/covalent/doc/source/webapp_ui/dashboard/index.rst

 **Total dispatcher duration**

 Shows total time taken to run all the dispatches.
-It goes from minutes,hours,days with reference to total runtime of all dispatches
+It goes from minutes,hours,days with reference to total runtime of all dispatches.